 Rob Hull, The Mail Online, reports:

-James Salmon, The Mail Online, reports:
+Rob Hull, the Mail Online, reports:

 Every parent wants to put the safety of the child first, but are they always aware of the laws surrounding booster seats, and why those laws exist?